-Companies have generated unprecedented wealth, acquired state of the art skills and sophisticated management models monopolizing largely, if not exclusively, the pool of available talents.
+Companies have generated unprecedented wealth, acquired state of the art skills and sophisticated management models which have largely, if not exclusively, monopolized the pool of available talents.
 The public sector, to the contrary, has remained at the margins of globalization.

 Globalization and its impact on Companies